 International iMIRACLI workshop on machine learning in climate sciences 2023

-The final meeting will take the form of a three-day workshop organised by the ESR cohort hosted at Amazon.
+The final meeting will take the form of a three-day workshop organised by the ESR cohort hosted by the University of Oxford.
 At this stage ESRs will be internationally well connected and will showcase and disseminate iMIRACLI results to the scientific community and commercial stakeholders.